Woolacombe School has been awarded the Gold School Games Mark

 Transport to competitions carries a huge cost burden.
 The school has invested in a Mini- bus to counter-act this.

 Travel time to competitions means that it can cut into the lunch- time and morning sessions.
 Carefully planned events and being involved in the organisation and evaluation is helpful to ensure better timings.

 The Swimming and transport costs are also huge.
 These are heavily subsidised by the parents, the school budget and fund raising as swimming is seen as a life-skill and necessity.

-The new Government Funding is supporting us in ring fencing money to offer a higher standard of swimming in one of our federated school.
+The new Government Funding is supporting us in ring fencing money to offer top up swimming.

 “All children to develop the healthiest of life-styles and to achieve their sporting best’.
 We feel that Physical Education plays an important role in helping us to fulfil this statement.
 We have worked hard to develop our Physical Education through curriculum time and extra- curricular activities.